Whether you’re a Planning Patty or a Spontaneous Sally, everyone can benefit from a big-picture look at the school year ahead.

 Step 3: Work Out The Details

 Now that you have the overall picture on paper, it’s time to work out the final details.
-In Illinois we have no specific number of school days required, but I still aim for around 180 days which is 36 weeks of school (5 days/week).
+In Illinois, homeschoolers have no specific number of school days required, but I still aim for around 180 days which is 36 weeks of school (5 days/week).
 This helps us keep a good pace and I’ve found most curricula are made with a traditional length school-year in mind.

 I’ve also found that breaks every 6 weeks or so help us all maintain our sanity but breaks longer than one week seem to backfire.